uofu-ccts/redcap-budget-calculator/README.md

 7. Click `External Modules` on the left sidebar.
 8. Click the `Enable a module` button on the External Modules - Module Manager page.
 9. Click the `Enable` button next to the Budget Calculator from the available modules list.
+10. Build with Composer/PHing (follow instructions below under 'TL;DR' section).
+11. Cd in to `bcclient` and install the dependencies with `npm install —force` (some dependencies are out of date; this is fixed by running `npm audit fix —force` change package.json jspdf release to `^1.5.3`, `npm install`)
+12. Create a ‘Service Catalog’ redcap project using ‘ServiceCatalogTemplate.xml’
+13. Upload services to the project or create test services
+14. Update the settings exported from `bcclient/src/lib/bc/js/config.js`
+15. You may also need to update ‘ServiceData.js’ and ‘PerServiceData.js’
+16. Yout may also need to update the “homepage” setting in `bcclient/package.json` to point to your redcap modules folder
+17. Build the react client with `npm run redcap-build`
+18. Update the links path in config.json to point to “bcclient”
+19. In REDCap, configure the Budget Calculator module

 # Budget Calculator React Client

 For documentation for the React client used with the Budget Calculator, see [bcclient/README.md](bcclient/).
 The React client is an NPM project that can be built and run directly from its project directory in 'bcclient'.

+## Installing and configuring NPM

+Building the React client with PHing requires a current version of NPM to be installed on your build machine.
+See [https://www.npmjs.com/get-npm](https://www.npmjs.com/get-npm) for instructions on installing and configuring NPM.

 # Building with PHing